 characterized by various challenges, for example procedural technicalities, delay, inadequate remedies, writ system, non recognition of trusts etc. Common law differs

 from equity in many respects:

 - It developed before equity i.e. it is an older system of rules.

-- It was developed a different court system.
-Equity was developed the Lord Chancellors Courts.
+- It was developed by a different court system.
+Equity was developed by the Lord Chancellors Courts.

 - Common law had only one remedy, namely damages, while equity developed many others e.g. injunction, rescission, specific performance etc.

 - Common law acts in rem while equity acts in personam.